skellis46/slipbox/two women dancing.md

 Evan Roth's multi-touch finger paintings are useful here.
 They depict our gestures with phones, with names like _Slide to Unlock_, _User Name and Password_ and _Angry Birds, Level I-1_.[@roth-2012-multitouch] They are simple, and beautiful, and smudgy, not unlike are smartphone screens themselves.
 Reflections tainted by the greasy smudges of our fingers.
 James Bridle describes Roth's images as "gestures mediated by the machine"[@bridle-2011-new n.pag.]
 They are images unimaginable before 2007, yet they are also familiar because of our relationship to thumbprints, and to fingerprint technologies.
 They bring out some super-sleuth games from my pre-teen years and my fascination with how finger prints might catch us out.
 Roth's paintings are made possible by the machine, and the machine (and more accurately the software) has shaped these gestures.
 But Roth's awareness is critical.
 How he draws attention to the gestures as manipulated/mediated by the software-hardware interface.

 If these two people -- or anyone for that matter -- were making an algorithmically inspired Screendance it would likely look like this.
 But the point is that I imagine they did not set out to make such a screendance.
 The screendance was made on them; it was forced upon them, against their will.
 Their freedom to play and make was curtailed.
 They have been coerced under the illusion of freedom and play.
-In the case of Roth, it would be as if the software's role was to capture the slides and touches of the gesture in his work and then upload those to massive servers most likely owned by Amazon (AWS).
+In the case of Roth, it would be as if the software's role was to capture the slides and touches of the gesture in his work and then upload most likely to massive Amazon Web Services servers.
 This is a very very different thing.
 Much more subtle.
 Much less direct.
 But not at all subtle, and utterly direct.
 Because of course I have no doubt that our screen-based gestures are being uploaded.

 Quest for virality.
 See [[Jacobs - After Technopoly#^cde1fd]] and also [[Blitz - Understanding Heidegger on Technology#^05e7db]]

+- on acquiring moral life by habituation: [[Jacobs - After Technopoly#^ec599c]]

 ### Technological determinism